Western Newfoundland and Labrador

 We will visit Gros Morne National Park and L’Anse aux Meadows National Historic Site.
 One highlight of the trip will be the two ferry crossings of the Gulf of St. Lawrence, which will offer chances to see several pelagic species.

-Group Size: Price is based upon 5 participants, with most tours viable at 5 participants.
+Group Size: Price is based upon 6 participants, with a maximum size of 8 participants.

 At the end of the trip we offer a one-day extension for those interested in spending the day hiking up the second highest peak in Newfoundland, Gros Morne Mountain.
 Here we will be looking for nesting Rock Ptarmigans – and enjoy spectacular views of the countryside.